GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-2.md

   - The user can click on each individual flight to see all details
   - The user can see an Audio Recordings button to click and view available audios for listening.
   - The user can see a Settings button to click
-  - The user can view the settings and exit freely
+  - The user can view the settings page and exit freely
   - The user cannot change any settings as none of these settings actually affect the app's behavior
 - [x] **Users can click on any individual flight**
   - If the user wants to view all the flight details for an individual flight, they are able to